5/Flux Broker Modules

 by exchanging RPC messages with a module management component of the broker.

-A broker module exports two symbols: a mod_main()
+A broker module exports a function named mod_main()

-to the module as described in RFC 3.
-The portion of the topic string
+service to be routed to the module, as described in RFC 3.
+Importantly,

 The broker module implementing a new service is expected to register message handlers for its methods, then run the flux reactor.
 It should use event driven (reactive) programming techniques to remain responsive while juggling work from multiple clients.